 Our go-to spot is South Marco Island Beach, on the island’s southwest corner.
 Whether you are into boating, kayaking, parasailing, or just lying out with a good book, this spot on the Gulf of Mexico offers a haven for the stressed.

-There are also golf courses galore in the area, so it’s perfect if you want to get active for part of the day or part of your group isn’t in the mood for a day at the beach.
-The relaxing atmosphere, white sand beaches, and casual lifestyle will give you a break you need.
+There are also golf courses galore in the area, so it’s perfect if you want to get active for part of the day or if your group isn’t in the mood for a day at the beach.
+The relaxing atmosphere, white sand beaches, and casual lifestyle will give you the break you need.

 You’ve got to spend time on the water while on Marco Island.
 Book your activities in advance here! 👇